How to Run Windows on a Mac

 Of course, in a perfect world, the market share of the main competitors would be closer to 50-50, but of course, we don’t live in an ideal world.
 (Actually, in a perfect world, the market share should be divided by about 33% among the top three competitors, Windows, Mac, and Linux, with the remaining 1% share available to give someone else a bit of a chance to break through with a new OS!)

 Admittedly, it is easier to find software for the PC than for the Mac; it’s just that Internet marketing is not one of them.
-I saved this chapter for last because I know of no Windows-only program essential for the Internet marketer.
+I saved this chapter for last because I know no Windows-only program is essential for the Internet marketer.

 I needn’t have worried.
 There are enough rabid fans of the Mac that Mac’s place in the computing universe is assured.